MicrosoftDocs/dynamics-365-project-operations/articles/actuals/journal-line-improvements.md

 For more information about journals, refer [create-confirm-entry-journals](../articles/actuals/create-confirm-entry-journals.md).
 ## Prerequisites
-To use the journal line improvements feature in Dynamics 365 Project Operations, enable the feature **Enable journal line improvements** feature within the system.
+To use the **Journal line improvements** feature in Dynamics 365 Project Operations, enable the feature **Enable journal line improvements** feature within the system.

 ## Business rules validation
 **Business rules** have been implemented on the journal lines as part of this feature to ensure data accuracy and integrity.
 These **business rules** will be applied when creating or updating journal lines, whether through the **quick create journal line** form, **Excel import**, or any other method of journal line insertion or update.The following are the business rules: